MGGMRT/dice-distribution-simulation/README.md

 # SYSTEM OVERVIEW

-Stateless Restful Api is desing on the system.
+MVC design pattern and stateless beans are used on the project.
 It means the server does not store any state about the client session on the server side.
 There are some very noticeable advantage for having REST APIs stateless:

 * Statelessness helps in scaling the APIs to millions of concurrent users by deploying it to multiple servers.
 Any server can handle any request because there is no session related dependency.